Digital Content Services Business License in Dubai: Cost and Requirements

 Dubai South specifically benefits from its proximity to Al Maktoum International Airport, which is set to become one of the world's largest airports.
 This connectivity supports businesses involved in digital content distribution, technology logistics, and international media operations.
 The free zone also provides access to a skilled, multicultural workforce drawn from across the globe.

-Additional advantages for licence holders include:
+Additional advantages for license holders include:

 Zero personal income tax